 Work on Process (Can Process lead to a habit?)

 The process is a series of actions or steps taken in order to achieve a goal.
 Sometimes these actions are repeated on a regular basis, which is a source to form a particular habit.

-For example, your goal is to build your upper part of body muscles, for that you require the process of daily workout.
+For example, your goal is to build your upper part of body muscles, and for that, you require the process of daily workouts.
 After a series of workout sessions, it becomes part of your habit.

 Keep in mind, your constant actions develop your habits.

 When you see, you can’t reach your goals, every time you set it, don’t worry, you are not the only person on the earth.
 If by all means, you have set the goals keeping all SMART criteria, (S – Specific, M – Measurable, A – Attainable, R – Relevant, T – Time-bound), in mind, and still you can’t reach them, what to do?
 Use a simple formula, keep trying, don’t worry, and be happy!

 Remember, you get ultimate happiness from your habits, not by reaching your goals.

 It is natural to feel delighted when you achieve your goals, but if these feelings do not last throughout your life, they are nothing more than a fleeting reaction to your accomplishments.

 Remember, you get a tremendous amount of joy from habits like walking every day, helping needy people, and appreciating people who put effort to do some tasks.
 This joy is long-lasting and will stay with you forever.